 • The dentist will check if the wound had healed and will then affix the crown on the screw.

 This entire procedure takes around two to three months.
 The healing itself takes a couple of months and the bone and tissue has to re-grow around this newly added structure.
 The condition of the jaw bone has to be good for the implant to be possible and successful.
 A weak bone base will not be able to withstand the pressure that the chewing motion of the mouth exerts.

 The Latest in Dental Medicine

-The one reason why many people hesitated to opt for this procedure is the time that is required for the implant to be accepted and the wound … Read the rest
+The one reason why many people hesitate to opt for this procedure is the time that is required for the implant to be accepted and the wound to … Read the rest